Classes

 Damage Spells

 Wizards are masters of magic, so it's only right that they get a tool for every situation.
 Many of their spells have a secondary effect in addition to dealing damage; for example, ice spells snare the target briefly, lightning spells interrupt casting, and arcane spells decrease the target’s casting speed.
-We kept a good mix of magic, fire, cold, and electric spells, since a Wizard without a fireball felt a bit odd.
+We kept a good mix of magic, fire, cold, and electric spells, since every Wizard needs a Fireball.

 When designing the spell lines, we tried to give each a strong identity, with tradeoffs between damage, cast time, and mana efficiency.
 These are likely to see continued adjustments in the future as we get more class updates done, so we can ensure that Wizards are the major damage dealers they should be.